mittelmark/tmdoc/README.md

     - fixing empty lines at the end of code chunks
     - fixing encoding language trouble in testing
     - adding more tests
+- 2025-11-XX 0.16.6
+    - bold  headers  for  tables  as well in  LaTeX  mode and not only via CSS styles in HTML output
+    - fixing long computing issues in R and Python mode

 ## TODO